 The Best Woods for Baseball Bats

-There are several different types of wood that bats are made out of, and no single one is considered truly the ‘best’ kind to use.
+There are several different types of wood that bats are made of, and no single one is considered the ‘best’ kind to use.

 Many baseball players have different opinions on which type of wood is best, and some are more popular than others, but ultimately it comes down to user preference.